María Suárez Toro,

 each other and the rest of the living world

-Engage in the process the rest of family
+Engage in the process, the rest of the family

 and the community